 4. Can SiOO:X be used on newly laid, pressure treated wood?

 Yes, but wait until the treated wood has dried, which takes a maximum of two months.
 The surface should look dried out and feel dry when you iron over it with your hand.

 5. Can SiOO:X be used on all types of wood?

-6. Some of my patio is covered.
-How do I get this just as grey as the rest of the patio?
+6. Some of my project is covered.
+How do I get this just as grey as the rest of the structure?

-Parts that are covered or which cannot be exposed to rain will take a little more time before they are fully grey.
+Parts that are covered or which cannot be exposed to rain will take some more time before they cure to the same shade of grey.
 They will get there.